Melbourne paving · natural stone

 What is crazy paving?

-Crazy paving uses irregular pieces of natural stone, fitted together to form an organic pattern rather than a strict grid.
-Each piece is handled and trimmed to suit its neighbours, which gives the finished surface real character—and takes more time than laying uniform rectangular pavers.
+Crazy paving uses irregular pieces of natural stone fitted together instead of a strict grid.
+Each piece is trimmed to suit its neighbours.
+That gives character—and takes more time than uniform pavers.

-• Irregular natural stone pieces, selected and trimmed to lock together
+• Irregular natural stone, trimmed so pieces lock together

-• An organic pattern with movement and variation across the surface
+• Organic layout with variation across the surface

 Where crazy paving works best

-It shines where you want the paving to feel connected to the garden and architecture, not stamped out in repeating rows.
+It suits spots where you want paving to feel tied to the garden, not laid in repeating rows.

-• Garden paths that curve through planting or connect outdoor “rooms”
+• Garden paths through planting or between outdoor areas

-• Courtyards where a softer, less formal surface suits the scale of the space
+• Courtyards where a softer surface fits the space

-• Pool surrounds, when stone type, thickness, slip resistance and falls are chosen for wet use
+• Pool surrounds when stone thickness, grip and falls suit wet use

-• Entertaining areas where an organic layout anchors seating and tables
+• Entertaining zones where an informal layout anchors seating

-• Feature zones near planting, where the stone can echo natural textures in the landscape
+• Feature areas near planting where stone echoes the landscape

 What affects crazy paving cost?

-• Stone type and thickness Supply cost, handling weight and suitability for foot traffic or vehicles all follow from the product you choose.
+• Stone type and thickness Price, weight on site and suitability for foot or vehicle traffic follow from the product you pick.

-• Base preparation Excavation depth, compaction and what sits below the bedding layer determine long-term stability.
+• Base preparation Excavation depth, compaction and what sits under the bedding decide whether the paving stays put.

-• Wet bed or concrete base The fixing method depends on use, soil and movement risk; structural areas often spec a concrete slab or wet bed.
+• Wet bed or concrete base Fixing depends on use, soil and movement risk; structural areas often use concrete or a wet bed.
+See wet bed vs concrete base paving.

-• Drainage and fall Surface water must sheet away cleanly; poor falls show up as ponding, staining or premature wear.
+• Drainage and fall Surface water must run off cleanly; poor falls mean ponding, stains or early wear.

-• Number of cuts and edges Tight curves, steps and borders multiply trimming and jointing compared with a simple rectangle.
+• Number of cuts and edges Tight curves, steps and borders add trimming and jointing versus a simple rectangle.

-• Site access Narrow side paths, stairs or long barrow runs add labour and sometimes crane or machine constraints.
+• Site access Narrow paths, stairs or long barrow runs add labour and sometimes limit machines.

 Typical crazy paving cost range

-Most crazy paving projects in Melbourne sit between $500–$700 per m², depending on size, stone type, base preparation and access.
+Most crazy paving in Melbourne falls around $500–$700 per m², depending on size, stone, base prep and access.

-Use the calculator below to get a project-specific range.
+Use the calculator below for a range tied to your inputs.

 Estimate your cost